LIVIDnet/livid.pw/privacy/index.md

 ## 4. Changes to this notice

-All changes to this notice are made be made publicly available.
+All changes to this notice are made publicly available.
 Please check the notice regularly.

   - Last update: January 1st, 2021